 A recent study from Berkeley by Andrew Bertoli discredits Bach’s claim and explains that sports generate a dangerous kind of nationalism that casts doubt on the potential for peace on the Korean Peninsula, should it be supported by the bonds of athletics alone.
 Bertoli attempts, in his paper, to study the effect of nationalism on the initiation of conflicts using sports (specifically, qualifications to the World Cup and other international competitions) as a proxy for nationalism.

-Sports are a risky driver of nationalism.
+Sports are a potent driver of nationalism.
 Research Bertoli cites from the European Journal of Communications shows that a media focus on international sports tends to make discussion within countries more hawkish, from both the internationally competitive nature of sports and the military terms sports are often discussed in.
 The International Review for the Sociology of Sport even posits that “only war feeds the imagination and cements national identity more than sports.”
 Sports also promote a powerful sense of national unity – a qualifying national team gives a nation both one flag to unify behind and success to support; Bertoli gives the examples of Cote d’Ivoire in 2006 and Yemen in 1990 as two states where World Cup success ideologically reunified politically fragmented regions.

 He concludes that “going to the World Cup increases state aggression by about two-fifths as much as a revolution does, and … resembles the effect of electing a leader with military experience.”
 Participation in international sports gives leaders a compelling narrative with their constituents, wherein their nation is not only prominent on an international stage but directly competitive with other nations.
 This narrative, by stoking nationalism, makes citizens of a nation far likelier to support aggressive foreign policies.
 Stephen Walt, professor at Harvard, further explains why leaders have an incentive to promote nationalism – “having a loyal and united population that is willing to sacrifice (and in extreme cases, to fight and die) for the state increases its power and thus its ability to deal with external threats.”